Spring Break in Nashville

 Games

 Enhance your dining experience by going somewhere with games to play.
-Nashville has a lot of restaurants and bars with games ranging from ping pong to shuffleboard to bocce ball to sand volleyball.
-While some places are for 21 and up, the majority of places are all ages.
-A couple of good places to start are Pins Mechanical Co (duckpin bowling, bocce ball, ping pong, arcade games) and 6th and Peabody (variety of outdoor games).
-To get in the spirit of spring, visit Sandbar for sand volleyball, tropical drinks, or just to put your feet in the sand.
-The Escape Game and Topgolf are also fun options.
+Nashville has a lot of restaurants and bars with games ranging from ping pong to shuffleboard to bocce ball to indoor golf.
+While some places are for 21 and up, the majority of places are for all ages.
+Some good places to start are Play Playground (immersive, physical games), Five Iron Golf (indoor golf simulators), Pins Mechanical Co (duckpin bowling, arcade games), and Puttshack (tech-infused mini golf).

 Nashville Zoo